 The law provides for freedom of expression, including for the press, and the government generally respected this right, although it imposed some content restrictions, licensing could be problematic, and there was reported harassment of journalists.
 These problems contributed to occasional self-censorship.

 Censorship or Content Restrictions: Communications Regulatory Commission (CRC) regulations on digital content and television and radio service impose content restrictions in broad terms, for example on pornography or extreme violence.
 The government appoints members of the CRC, which grants television and radio broadcast licenses without public consultation.
-This process, together with a lack of transparency during the license-tendering process, inhibited fair competition in accessing broadcast frequencies and benefited those with political connections.
+This process, together with a lack of transparency during the license-tendering process, inhibited fair access to broadcast frequencies and benefited those with political connections.

 By law individuals and groups may engage in the peaceful expression of views on the internet.
-The government, however, sometimes restricted internet content, for example, for pornography or extreme violence.
+The government restricted internet content deemed pornographic or presenting extreme violence.
 It maintained a list of blocked websites and added sites to the list for alleged violations of relevant laws and regulations, including those relating to intellectual property.
-As of September 18, 554 websites were blocked from public access for allegedly breaching the law.
+At the end of September, the government had blocked 596 websites.

 Internet access was widely available to the country’s urban population and was increasingly more available in rural areas.
-According to the International Telecommunication Union, more than 22 percent of the population accessed the internet in 2016.
+According to the International Telecommunication Union, 24 percent of the population had access to the internet in 2017.

 Academic Freedom and Cultural Events